-Vodafone and go mobile own the majority of infrastructure in the relevant market whilst simultaneously providing services also at a retail level.
-Both operators, collectively, have the opportunity and incentive to foreclose competitors from the downstream market either by outright refusal to provide access, or by leveraging by means of price or non-price variables.
+Vodafone and go mobile own practically the entire infrastructure in the relevant market, whilst simultaneously providing services also at a retail level.
+Both operators, collectively, have the opportunity and incentive to foreclose competitors from the downstream market, either by outright refusal to provide access, or by leveraging by means of price or non-price variables.